Sydney-Informatics-Hub/aigis/README.md

 ---

+## About Us

+This software was developed by the Sydney Informatics Hub, a core research facility of the University of Sydney.

+The project team includes:

+- Henry Lydecker
+- Sahand Vahidnia
+- Xinwei Luo
+- Thomas Mauch

 ##  License

 This project is protected under the [MIT Licence](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ##  Acknowledgments

+Acknowledgements are an important way for us to demonstrate the value we bring to your research.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.
+If you make use of this software for your research project, please include the following acknowledgement:

+>This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.